CameronMontgomery/create-react-vite-tailwind/README.md

 While Vite already offers a very easy setup when compared to something like Webpack there is some configuration needed especially if you would like to use ESLint.
 This project aims to provide a fast and easy way to get going on your next project.
 The project uses a un-opinionated ESLint setting to aid development and Prettier for formatting.
 In addition this project uses TailwindCSS and the TailwindCSS Prettier plugin which automatically orders Tailwind class names

-If you are looking for a template that without TailwindCSS, you can find it [here](https://github.com/Tribalash/create-react-vite).
+If you are looking for a template without TailwindCSS, you can find it [here](https://github.com/Tribalash/create-react-vite).

 ## Setup & Configuration
 After you copy the template make sure to run ```npm install```